bitcoin-dev-project/bitcoiner-intro-to-rust/09_00_mutable_references.md

 bytes slice: [1, 0, 0, 0, 2, 66, 213, 193, 214, 247, 48, 139, 190, 149, 192, 246, 225, 48, 29, 215, 58, 141, 167, 125, 33, 85, 176, 119, 59, 194, 151, 172, 71, 249, 205, 115, 128, 1, 0, 0, 0, 106, 71, 48, 68, 2, 32, 119, 19, 97, 170, 229, 94, 132, 73, 107, 158, 123, 6, 224, 165, 61, 209, 34, 161, 66, 95, 133, 132, 10, 247, 165, 43, 32, 250, 50, 152, 22, 7, 2, 32, 34, 29, 217, 33, 50, 232, 46, 249, 193, 51, 203, 26, 16, 107, 100, 137, 56, 146, 161, 26, 207, 44, 250, 26, 219, 118, 152, 220, 220, 2, 240, 27, 1, 33, 3, 0, 119, 190, 37, 220, 72, 46, 127, 74, 186, 214, 1, 21, 65, 104, 129, 254, 78, 249, 138, 243, 60, 146, 76, 216, 178, 12, 164, 229, 126, 139, 213, 254, 255, 255, 255, 117, 200, 124, 197, 243, 21, 14, 239, 193, 192, 76, 2, 70, 231, 224, 179, 112, 230, 75, 23, 214, 34, 108, 68, 179, 51, 166, 244, 202, 20, 180, 156, 0, 0, 0, 0, 107, 72, 48, 69, 2, 33, 0, 224, 216, 95, 236, 230, 113, 211, 103, 200, 212, 66, 169, 98, 48, 149, 76, 221, 164, 185, 207, 149, 233, 237, 199, 99, 97, 109, 5, 217, 62, 148, 67, 2, 32, 35, 48, 213, 32, 64, 141, 144, 149, 117, 197, 246, 151, 108, 196, 5, 179, 4, 38, 115, 182, 1, 244, 242, 20, 11, 46, 77, 68, 126, 103, 28, 71, 1, 33, 3, 196, 58, 252, 205, 55, 170, 231, 16, 127, 90, 67, 245, 183, 178, 35, 208, 52, 231, 88, 59, 119, 200, 205, 16, 132, 216, 104, 149, 167, 52, 26, 191, 254, 255, 255, 255, 2, 235, 177, 15, 0, 0, 0, 0, 0, 25, 118, 169, 20, 78, 248, 138, 11, 4, 227, 173, 109, 24, 136, 218, 75, 226, 96, 214, 115, 94, 13, 48, 132, 136, 172, 80, 140, 30, 0, 0, 0, 0, 0, 23, 169, 20, 118, 192, 200, 242, 252, 64, 60, 94, 218, 234, 54, 95, 106, 40, 67, 23, 185, 205, 247, 37, 135, 0, 0, 0, 0]
 ```

+The specific addresses you get will probably be different from the snippet above.
 Notice how `transaction_bytes` starts with the same memory address as our slice in the `main` function and after being modified has a new memory address.
 Our `bytes_slice` in the `main` function should also have changed, but it does not and remains the same.
 We can see that the slice in the `read_version` function no longer returns the first 4 bytes, `[1, 0, 0, 0]` after being read, whereas the one in the `main` function still does.